This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The MAA defines mergers as the acquisition or control operation by which companies, shares, stocks, trusts or assets in general between competitors, suppliers or customers are concentrated.
 The Commission investigates and, if applicable, sanctions mergers that may have the purpose of reducing, impairing or preventing fair trade of identical or similar goods or services.

 Not all mergers must be notified to and cleared by the Commission prior to their execution.
-The MAA states that, in order to determine if a merger notice must be filed before the Commission, the participating companies must determine if the merger will have effects in Mexico and if the merger surpasses the thresholds set forth in the MAA.
+The MAA states that, in order to determine if a merger notice must be filed before the Commission, the participating companies must determine whether the merger will have effects in Mexico and whether the merger surpasses the thresholds set forth in the MAA.
 If the merger exceeds any of the following thresholds, the companies involved must file a notice before the Commission in the following situations:

-• The price of the transaction in Mexico (that is, considering only the companies, subsidiaries, affiliates or assets located in Mexico, which will be indirectly acquired by the acquiring company) exceeds approximately US$83 million.
+- The price of the transaction in Mexico (that is, considering only the companies, subsidiaries, affiliates or assets located in Mexico, which will be indirectly acquired by the acquiring company) exceeds approximately US$75 million.
 The Commission has recognised that often in international transactions no allocation of the price to be paid for the Mexican assets or shares is made and therefore it is not possible to determine if this threshold is surpassed.

-When a merger has effects in Mexico and any of the mentioned thresholds is surpassed, the participating companies are obligated to file a merger notice to the Commission.
+When a merger has effects in Mexico and any of the mentioned thresholds are surpassed, the participating companies are obliged to file a merger notice to the Commission.
 However, in those transactions where it is clear that the effects produced will not have adverse effects in the relevant market, the merger notice can be filed through a simplified format, with the possibility for the Commission to request additional information before authorising the merger.